tokuhirom/tinyvalidator/README.md

       private String bar;
     }

-`bar` should match the regular rexpression.
+`bar` should match the regular expression.

 ### `@HttpUrl`